synxty/idea/brainstorm/origins.md

 ## 3. Mystic

-Creatures with mystic origins are steeped in magic and spiritual energy.
+Characters with mystic origins are steeped in magic and spiritual energy.
 They often inhabit realms or dimensions where magic is a fundamental force.

 ### 3.1.
 Characteristics